PlumpMath/cl-starcraft-proxybot/README.md

 If you don't develop on Windows: StarCraft is an old game and runs fine in a virtual machine like [VirtualBox](http://www.virtualbox.org/).

-I have not been to run StarCraft with the BWAPI from Chaoslauncher under Wine.
+I have not been able to run StarCraft with the BWAPI from Chaoslauncher under Wine.